jimlin0722/Use-googlescript-to-scrape-data/README.md

 # Use-googlescript-to-scrape-data
-An example of crawl stock price form [TWSE](http://www.twse.com.tw/zh/) and use google sheet as a mini database
+A practice to crawl stock price form [TWSE](http://www.twse.com.tw/zh/) and use google sheet as a mini database

 [Google Apps Script](https://developers.google.com/apps-script/) is a useful tool to extend G-Suite, base on javascript language